-In December 2025, a 6-person product squad at a 180-person fintech company scored 52 on their first DAC assessment.
+In December 2025, a 6-person product squad at a 180-person fintech company scored 52 on their first DAC diagnostic.
 Foundation stage.
 Below benchmark for their team size and vertical.

 Twelve months later, they scored 74.
 Scaling stage.
 Top quartile for their cohort.

 They did not hire anyone new.
 They did not buy new tools.
 They did not run an offsite or a transformation program.
-They improved 0.3 points per sprint, consistently, for 24 sprints.
+They improved 0.3 points per cycle, consistently, for 24 cycles.

 That is what compounding looks like.

 The team worked it.
-Design review coverage climbed to 68 percent by sprint 3.
-To 85 percent by sprint 6.
-By sprint 12, it was a habit nobody thought about anymore.
+Design review coverage climbed to 68 percent by cycle 3.
+To 85 percent by cycle 6.
+By cycle 12, it was a habit nobody thought about anymore.

 Meanwhile, DAC was watching the compound effects.
 When design review coverage improved, two dependent dimensions unlocked: visual consistency and interaction quality.
 Those dimensions had been flat for months.
 They started climbing without anyone explicitly working on them.